Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

-Interestingly, we note that the same type of pictorial proof should be possible to use for non-reciprocal dissipative transport by replacing the superconducting phase differences $\pm\phi/2$ with voltages $\pm V/2$.
-In this way, using the described set of rotations it is possible to prove that in some junctions $I(V) = -I(-V)$ is satisfied, i.e. there is no non-reciprocal dissipative transport.

 We can use the pictorial proof also for a S/F/S junction with SOC to infer which {\bf M} directions that do not permit a $\phi_0$-state.
 We consider a Rashba-type SOC $\propto \alpha \sigma_z k_x$ in a 1D geometry for simplicity since this suffices to show the principle.
 This is shown in Fig. \ref{fig:phi02}.
-For instance, the upper row shows that if {\bf M} points in the $z$-direction, physically rotating the entire junction two times brings it back to its original state except for a reversed current and phase.
+The upper row shows that if {\bf M} points in the $z$-direction, physically rotating the entire junction two times brings it back to its original state except for a reversed current and phase.
 Therefore, one concludes $I(\phi) = -I(-\phi)$: no $\phi_0$-state.
 When the {\bf M} points along the $x$-direction, a global spin rotation around the $y$-axis is still permitted without changing the supercurrent.
 The reason is that performing this spin rotation does not change the SOC-term nor the absolute or relative magnitude of the momentum-dependent total exchange-field of the carriers.
-Making use of this, combined with a physical rotation of the entire system, one proves again that $I(\phi) = -I(-\phi)$.
-On the other hand, this is not possible to do when {\bf M} points in the $y$-direction, consistent with the known result in the literature that such a system hosts a $\phi_0$-state.
+Combined with a physical rotation of the entire system, one proves again that $I(\phi) = -I(-\phi)$.
+This is not possible to do when {\bf M} points in the $y$-direction, consistent with the known result that such a system hosts a $\phi_0$-state.
 A further manipulation of such $\phi_0$-state is possible with the contribution of Rashba and Dresselhaus SOC~\cite{Alidoust2020:PRB} and experimentally-demonstrated gate-controlled SOC~\cite{Mayer2020:NC,Dartiailh2021:PRL}.

 Besides the phase-shift obtained due to the broken time-reversal and inversion symmetry in the junction, the magnitude of the critical current also becomes direction-dependent, which we discuss in more detail in the following subsection.
-Finally, the presence of SOC in magnetic JJs has also been shown to induce interesting phenomena like electrically-controlled {\bf M} dynamics~\cite{nashaat_prb_19}.
+Finally, the presence of SOC in magnetic JJs has also been shown to induce electrically-controlled {\bf M} dynamics~\cite{nashaat_prb_19} and specific magnetization trajectories along IV-characteristics of $\phi_0$ JJs \cite{shukrinov_physusp_22}, and anomalous Gilbert damping and Duffing features~\cite{shukrinov_prb_21, abdelmoneim_prb_22}.